AimeeKnight/Blogament/README.md

 ## Blogament

-Blogament is a Rails Engine designed to provide it's host with a blogging & commenting feature.
+Blogament is a Rails Engine designed to provide its host with a blogging & commenting feature.

 ## Technologies/Dependencies
 RSpec